LarsOlt/github-bookmarks/README.md

 - The repositories are stored in local storage

 ### Acceptance criteria
-- should work in chrome, when you get it in IE11 your king :D
+- Should work in chrome

 ### Additional Features
 - Your search will consider repositories and peoples/organisations
-- you can delete entries
+- You can delete entries
-- when you scroll in a list the heading of the list will be docked on top
+- When you scroll in a list the heading of the list will be docked on top